adrianleh/adrianleh.github.io/_pages/about.md

 Hi!
 ======
-I'm a PhD candidate at the University of Chicago working on quantum programming languages and verification, adivsed by [Robert Rand](https://rand.cs.uchicago.edu/) and [John Reppy](https://people.cs.uchicago.edu/~jhr/).
-My interests lie in programming languages: compilation, verification, and using PL for better software engineering.
-I'm currently exploring applying these techniques to quantum computing.
-Before starting my PhD, I obtained my undergraduate degree in computer science from Karlsruhe Institute of Technology in Germany.
-Subsequently, I worked as a software engineer at LogMeIn.
-Being an engineer at heart, I still possess a strong passion for utilizing technology to tackle complex challenges and for creating high-quality software.
+I'm a PhD candidate at the University of Chicago.
+My research develops tools and techniques for improving software reliability challenges applicable to high-assurance systems, specifically but not limited to Quantum Computing.

+Before my PhD, I worked as a software engineer in infrastructure at LogMeIn, building scalable and reliable systems for a private cloud with >4000 VMs spanning three continents.
+During my PhD, I’ve kept an eye on improving the maintainability and automation of open-source formal verification projects.
+I built a linter to help manage these projects at scale and integrated CI pipelines to ensure reliability and make managing pull requests easier.

+I thrive at the intersection of engineering and problem-solving.
+I want to build and take ownership of high-quality software but also streamline the development.

+**I’m seeking full-time roles in Software Engineering, Developer Tooling, Infrastructure, or Cloud Computing, where I can apply my experience in building scalable systems, and high-quality mission-critical software.
+Expected graduation: 09/25.**

 {% include base_path %}